Brady White

 Brady White (born August 15, 1996) is an American professional football quarterback.
-He began his college football career at Arizona State University, before becoming a graduate transfer to the University of Memphis.
+He began his college football career with the Arizona State Sun Devils, before becoming a graduate transfer to the Memphis Tigers.

 Early life

 White was unanimously rated a four-star recruit and a top-10 national quarterback prospect by every major publication.
 Selected to participate in the U.S. Army All-American Bowl, White was the starting quarterback for the West.
 He was one of 16 nominees for the U.S. Army National Player of the Year in 2014 and threw for 3,725 yards with 45 passing touchdowns in 12 games as a senior, earning Second-Team All-America honors by MaxPreps as a junior.
 He is regarded as one of ASU's highest recruits.

 College career

 Arizona State

 As a freshman White was injured and missed most of his first and all of his second season.
 He earned his bachelor's degree in business from Arizona State in December 2017.